theforeman/kafo/README.md

 mechanism that allows you to run custom code at various time.
 We support several hooks.

-* boot - before kafo is ready to work, useful for adding new app arguments, logger won't work yet
+* boot - before kafo is ready to work, useful for adding new installer arguments, logger won't work yet
 * init - just after hooking is initialized and kafo is configured, parameters have no values yet
 * pre_values - just before value from CLI is set to parameters (they already have default values)
 * pre  - just before puppet is executed to converge system